Colombia

 Innovative social protection

-At the public level, the concept of social innovation was first included in the National Development Plan 2010 - 2014 Prosperity for All, which recognized social innovation as a key to reduce extreme poverty and achieve environmental sustainability, as well economic growth and competitiveness in the country.
-Subsequent development Plans have continued with this theme as a means to adress the country's important social and environmental challenges.
-The new 2018-2022 development plan includes a focus on social innovation as an instrument to reduce extreme poverty but with an increasing focus on peace building.
-These efforts are led by the Department of Social Prosperity which was created in 2011, which includes a Social Innovation Group.
-The World Economic Forum selected Colombias Department for Social Prosperity as a prominent example of a public sector institution promoting of social innovation at all policy levels.
+Colombias National Development Plan for 2010-2014 recognised the importance of social protection for reducing extreme poverty and achieving environmental sustainability, as well economic growth and competitiveness.
+The latest development plan 2018-2022 includes a focus on social innovation as an instrument to reduce extreme poverty but with an increasing emphasis on peace building.
+In 2011 Colombia established a Department of Social Prosperity and Social Innovation Group which have together been recognised by the World Economic Forum as a prominent example of a public sector institution working to promote social innovation at all levels.

-At the public level, the concept of social innovation was first included in the National Development Plan 2010 - 2014 Prosperity for All, which recognized social innovation as a key to reduce extreme poverty and achieve environmental sustainability, as well economic growth and competitiveness in the country.
-Subsequent development Plans have continued with this theme as a means to adress the country's important social and environmental challenges.
-The new 2018-2022 development plan includes a focus on social innovation as an instrument to reduce extreme poverty but with an increasing focus on peace building.
-These efforts are led by the Department of Social Prosperity which was created in 2011, which includes a Social Innovation Group.
-The World Economic Forum selected Colombias Department for Social Prosperity as a prominent example of a public sector institution promoting of social innovation at all policy levels.
+Colombias National Development Plan for 2010-2014 recognised the importance of social protection for reducing extreme poverty and achieving environmental sustainability, as well economic growth and competitiveness.
+The latest development plan 2018-2022 includes a focus on social innovation as an instrument to reduce extreme poverty but with an increasing emphasis on peace building.
+In 2011 Colombia established a Department of Social Prosperity and Social Innovation Group which have together been recognised by the World Economic Forum as a prominent example of a public sector institution working to promote social innovation at all levels.

 Nature